Francis West: Career

 Francis West was one of the distinguished passengers on Captain Christopher Newport's third voyage to Jamestown, Virginia, aboard the Mary and Margaret, which arrived in the summer of 1608.
 Newport returned to London with a load of iron ore sold to the East India Company.
 Francis West was selected to the Governor's Council in 1609, and remained such for the rest of his life, although he returned to England many times and the colony's private charter was superseded by a royal charter in 1624 (two years after attacks by native Americans killed many settlers).
 In November 1609, West used the ship Swallow to trade with the nearby Patawomeck people.
 During the incident, West and his crew killed several native people and took away corn and grain.
 Instead of returning to the suffering Jamestown, West and his crew set sail for England.
 On their journey home they met the supply mission of Francis's brother, Thomas West, in the Azores.

-Francis West returned to Jamestown on the Mary and Margaret in 1610.
-The colony had been suffering from lack of provisions, and the colonists elected West as their "President" in the absence of Sir Thomas Gates or other high official of the London Company, although the following year they elected George Percy to that position.
+Francis West likely returned to Jamestown with his brother's supply flotilla.
+The colony had been suffering from lack of provisions, and the colonists elected West as their "President" (or Acting Governor) in the absence of Sir Thomas Gates or other high official of the London Company, although the following year they elected George Percy to that position.
 From 1612 to 1617 West was the Commandant of Jamestown.
 From July 30 through August 4, 1619, based on his position on the Governor's Council, West served in what would later become the upper house of the Virginia General Assembly, although he was not listed as one of the elected burgesses in Jamestown's first Legislative Assembly.

 In 1622 Captain West was appointed Admiral to New England, where he served alongside Capt.
 Christopher Levett, Governor of Plymouth, on a three-man council under Capt.
 Robert Gorges, named Governor General of the Plymouth Council for New England's venture in Massachusetts.
 West subsequently served as Deputy Governor of Virginia from 17 November 1627 to 5 March 1629.
 He also served as Captain General of Virginia.